lsst-dm/dmtn-224/index.rst

 DMTN-169_
     Proposed design for access control to Butler, the system that manages read and write access to Rubin Observatory data.

+DMTN-182_
+    Supplements DMTN-169_ with a design for how Butler should make access control decisions for a given operation.
+    Proposes that all access control decisions should be based on the user's group membership as exposed by the identity management system.

 DMTN-225_
     Metadata gathered and stored for each user, including constraints such as valid username and group name patterns and UID and GID ranges.